microsoft/TypeScript-Website/packages/create-typescript-playground-plugin/template/CONTRIBUTING.md

 ## Support

-Ask questions either on the TypeScript Website issues](https://github.com/microsoft/TypeScript-Website/issues), or in the [TypeScript Community Discord](https://discord.gg/typescript) - in the TypeScript Website channel.
+Ask questions either on the [TypeScript Website issues](https://github.com/microsoft/TypeScript-Website/issues), or in the [TypeScript Community Discord](https://discord.gg/typescript) - in the TypeScript Website channel.